Mahi-agrawal84/FrontEnd-Dev/README.md

 **Topic:** CSS Pseudo-classes, Animations, and Transformations

 ### What I Learned
-- Pseudo-classes (hover, focus, active)
+- Pseudo-classes like hover, focus, and active
-- Custom Tooltips with position and visibility
+- Created custom tooltips using position and visibility
-- Animations and Transitions
+- Added animations and transitions for smooth effects
-- Transform: translate, rotate, scale
+- Used transform properties like translate, rotate, and scale
-- Box-sizing: border-box for layout control
+- Learned about box-sizing and layout adjustments

 ### Task
 Animate an element diagonally using transition and transform properties.